hammerheim-game/hammerheim-rules/7-equipment.md

 without shooting and without being in combat, before firing multiple shots (see Fire Thrice, above) may be taken again.
-Save Modifier: Repeater Pistols are even better at penetrating armor than their Strength value of 4 suggests.
-A model wounded by a Repeater Pistol must take its armor save with a -2 modifier.
+Save Modifier: Repeater Pistols are even better at penetrating armour than their Strength value of 4 suggests.
+A model wounded by a Repeater Pistol must take its armour save with a -2 modifier.
 ### Rifle